egabancho/iugw2015/README.md

 ## Map past data to the new model

-Once our site is up a running, meaning ES, celery, rabbitmq, etc., we can migrate the records from the *production* environment to the *labs* setup.
+Once our site is up and running, meaning ES, celery, rabbitmq, etc., we can migrate the records from the *production* environment to the *labs* setup.

-First we need to do the dump of the records, we recommend to do it by thousands to avoid overloading the memory in both sides.
+First we need to do the dump of the records, we recommend to do it by thousands to avoid overloading the memory on both sides.

 ```python
 from invenio.search_engine import perform_request_search, print_record